Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 Laddie.
 I went up to Cairo last

-nights with Major Layh & was put
+night with Major Layh & was put

-come I suppose.
-You can't tell MrLand & the people opposite [[?]]Villa.
-I forgot their names if you see
+through my initiation as a Masoncost me six lovely quidlets & more tocome I suppose.
+You can tell MrLand & the people opposite WindsorVilla I forget their names if you see [* Omit *]them.
+While up in Cairo I bought

 a few little things for you.
 There is a tiny

-little silver breakfast set of salt cellar
+little silver breakfast set of salt Cellar

-Pepper Pot & Mustard pot with spoons for
+Pepper Pot & Mustard Pot with Spoons for

 the Salt & Mustard & a little tray to put